 Bean Seed Storage

 When storing seeds, place in a tightly sealed glass jar or other container.
 Different varieties of beans may be stored together but wrapped in individual paper packages and clearly labeled with their name, variety and collection date.
-Your bean seeds should stay cool and dry (32-41 degrees Fahrenheit).
+Your bean seeds should stay cool and dry (32-41 F./0-5 C.).
 The refrigerator is a perfect place for bean seed storage.

-In order to keep the bean seeds from absorbing too much moisture and, thereby, molding, a little bit of silica gel can be added to the container.
+In order to keep the bean seeds from molding due to absorbing too much moisture, a little bit of silica gel can be added to the container.
 Silica gel is used for drying flowers and can be obtained in bulk from a craft supply store.

 Powdered milk is another option in utilizing as a desiccant.
 One to two tablespoons of powdered milk wrapped in a piece of cheesecloth or tissue will continue to absorb moisture from the bean seed container for about six months.